simonlotzkar/autoblocks/README.md

         - add any number of statblock to encounter as new characters
     - add new, custom statblock to a library.
 - view a list of characters (aka an 'encounter') by their names, groups, and hp; and do the following:
-  - select character in encounter and do the following:
+  - select NPC in encounter and do the following:
-      - display all character stats and actions
+      - display all NPC stats and RollableActions
-      - enter roll menu for character and do the following:
+      - enter roll menu for NPC and do the following:
-          - roll character action
+          - roll NPC action
-          - roll character ability check
+          - roll NPC ability check
-          - roll character initiative
+          - roll NPC initiative
-      - edit character hitpoints
+      - edit NPC hitpoints
-      - change character group
+      - change NPC group
-      - delete character from encounter
+      - delete NPC from encounter
   - select group in encounter and do the following:
     - display characters in group by all stats
     - enter roll menu for group and do the following: